-Something I did a lot on my trip to Beijing was making GI stories, and some of them were good enough and I did not want them to be lost in 24 hours.
+Something I did a lot on my trip to Beijing was making IG stories, and some of them were good enough and I did not want them to be lost in 24 hours.

 I found this group of girls dancing, with these spectacular traditional dresses, was something very fast, barely had time to take out my camera, within a few minutes they had packed and left, with no idea what it was.

 Amidst the temples and hutongs is the modern Beijing, the great architecture, the skyscrapers, the entire highway system, high technology and fashion, what truly makes it a world-class city, it is what I enjoy the most and where I spend most of my time.

 I arrived in Beijing without plans, however I always had in mind that I would like go back to some places that had been my favorites, among them temples and others that had escaped me.

 The first thing I did was go back to the Hutongs, walk among the streets, the gray brick buildings, the traditional roofs, the mix between the historic Beijing and the modern Beijing.

 Most of my time in China spend it on Beijing, has been one of the best experiences in my life, a dream come true.